Jagjeet/kickstarter-analysis/README.md

 # Kickstarter Analysis

 This project serves to analyze a database of 4,000 past Kickstarter projects to see any hidden trends and make some initial conclusions.
-For more details, see `KickstarterAnalysis.xlsx`.
+For more details, see `KickstarterAnalysis.xlsx` or on Google Drive the file can be found [here](https://drive.google.com/file/d/1zmyjv0NgGzRitP0EHrobLngDzjHfhOe4/view?usp=sharing)

 ## An Initial Look